dynatrace-oss-contrib/opentelemetry-specification/specification/sdk-tracing.md

   suitable_)

-In order to avoid multiple exports potentially being blocked on connection issues or when `reportIntervalMillis` is set inappropriately, exports should *not* be performed in parallel.
-If a previous export is still in progress on the next `reportIntervalMillis`, the current export should be skipped.
+In order to avoid multiple exports potentially being blocked on connection issues or when `reportIntervalMillis` is set inappropriately, exports SHOULD generally *not* be performed in parallel.
+If an export would normally happen while another export by this SpanProcessor is still running, the export is skipped.

 For languages that support the concept of weak references it is recommended to only use these for keeping references to unfinished spans in the processor.